 In this tutorial you'll learn how to make your own personal Christmas card.
 December is right around the corner and it’s almost time to wish everyone a Merry Christmas so why not make your own unique card?

 Take a piece of paper and start drawing with a pencil, it doesn’t matter if you’re not great at drawing because it doesn’t have to be perfect.
-Start with drawing some typical Christmas elements, think of: mistletoe, presents, stars etc. When you’re happy with the sketch, start tracing and filling the shapes with a black marker or pen, but make sure the lines are thick.
+Start by drawing some typical Christmas elements, think of: mistletoe, presents, stars etc. When you’re happy with the sketch, start tracing and filling the shapes with a black marker or pen, but make sure the lines are thick.

 Trace the sketch with a black brush pen or with a paintbrush.
-Use a black fine liner to hide some inconsistencies you might have, you can smooth out the corners or adjust the irregular lines.
+Use a black fine liner to hide some inconsistencies you might have, smooth out the corners or adjust the irregular lines.
 Erase the pencil lines and scan the paper.

-Open the sketch with the typography and illustrations in Photoshop and adjust the Brightness and Contrast.
+Open the sketch with the calligraphy and illustrations in Photoshop and adjust the Brightness and Contrast.
 The values don’t really matter, as long as you can see a bigger contrast between black and white.
 The darker the lettering and illustrations are, the better it is for tracing in Illustrator.
 Go to Image>Adjustments>Brightness/Contrast.

 The image is probably bigger than the artboard but that isn’t a problem.
 Scale the image to the size of the artboard and click on Image Trace > Black and white logo>Ok.

 While selecting the image, click on Image Trace Panel and drag the Threshold slider down, right up to the point the shapes seem to "break".
 The lower the Threshold, the more details you maintain, in this case the Threshold is set to 110 because otherwise the letters won't connect anymore.
 Set the Corners to 10% to create softer and rounder shapes.
 Set the Noise to 15pt to add more details from the sketch.
 And tick the box: Ignore white.
 Close the window to confirm.